Dramatherapy

 What happens in a dramatherapy session?

-The first job of the dramatherapist is to get to know you and what you are hoping to achieve through therapy.
-Once the therapist has a better understanding of your expectations and needs, the session can begin.
+Your dramatherapist will first try and get to know you more and find out what you are hoping to get out of therapy.
+Once they have a better understanding of what you hope to achieve through therapy, as well as your expectations and needs, you can begin working together.

 1. Check in